 Without suffering, perhaps reward is less desirable.

 I’ve talked a lot in the past how dynorphin can bind together so many of the schizophrenia hypotheses and even is found to be elevated in the brains of schizophrenics (25, 26).
 The dynorphin system is also the main target of the hallucinogenic drug Salvia Divinorum (21).
 Dynorphin isn’t only psychomimetic through KOR agonism, but it also binds to NMDAr directly as an antagonist (27), much like PCP and ketamine, which are both used as models for psychosis.
-KOR agonism also potentiates dopamine D2 receptor activity (28) and mimics some of the effects of presynaptic dopamine D2 receptors, namely dopamine release inhibition (29, 30).
-This is significant, as high D2 receptor counts, specifically increased dopamine presynaptic D2 function is implicated in schizophrenia (31).
+KOR agonism also potentiates dopamine D2 receptor activity (28) and mimics some of the effects of dopamine D2 autoreceptors, namely dopamine release inhibition (29, 30).

 A new study has even challenged schizophrenic animal research (31).
 The authors noted that locomotor activity due to psychostimulants such as amphetamine is highly associated with increased limbic striatal dopamine activity, whereas the positive symptoms of schizophrenia, such as hallucinations, is associated with high dopamine in the associative striatum.
 Despite this, researchers continue to use locomotor activity as evidence of positive symptoms in animal research.

-Another important thing to consider is that the positive symptoms and schizophrenia are linked to presynaptic D2 receptors (32), which suppress dopamine release (30), like dynorphin.
-Amphetamines increase dopamine release largely indiscriminately, so they are not specific to the presynaptic receptor activity.
-Though, they may increase psychotic-like mechanisms by enhancing dynorphin to potentiate D2 activity and dopamine release suppression, which may disrupt working memory and cognitive abilities by preventing D1-NMDAr complex function (33).
-This is also evidenced by the fact that dopamine increases and abnormalities exist prior to the onset of psychotic symptoms (31), suggesting that it takes time for psychotic symptoms to emerge.
+Amphetamines may increase psychotic-like mechanisms by enhancing dynorphin to potentiate D2 activity, NMDAr antagonism, downstream dopamine release suppression which may disrupt working memory and cognitive abilities by preventing D1-NMDAr complex function (33).
+This is also evidenced by the fact that dopamine increases and abnormalities exist prior to the onset of psychotic symptoms (31), suggesting that it takes time for psychotic symptoms to emerge from hyper-dopaminergic activity, possibly suggesting it is downstream of dopamine, perhaps dynorphin.

 From that case report (39):